-A change to the existing Snowy region boundaries would be the first such change to region boundaries since the start of the NEM in 1998.
-The Commission has sought advice from NEMMCO and input from market participants on the steps required to implement both the Split Snowy Region and alternative Abolition proposal.
+A change to the existing Snowy region boundaries would be the first such change to region boundaries since the start of the NEM in 1998.38 The Commission sought advice from NEMMCO and input from market participants on the steps required to implement both the Split Snowy Region and the Abolition alternative.

-The implementation issues surrounding the Split Snowy Region and Southern Generators' Congestion Pricing proposals and the alternative Abolition proposal are important considerations for the Commission.
+The implementation issues surrounding the Split Snowy Region and Southern Generators' Congestion Pricing proposals and the Abolition alternative are important considerations for the Commission.
 In particular, the benefits of making a change to the Rules should exceed the costs of that change.
 In reaching its decision, the Commission has considered the relative costs and benefits of implementing the proposals.